-Life Insurance (FEGLI)
+Life Insurance

-Eligibility to participate in the Federal Employees' Group Life Insurance (FEGLI) Program depends on the type of Federal appointment.
+Eligibility to participate in the Federal Employees' Group Life Insurance (FEGLI) Program also depends on the type of Federal appointment.
 Generally, Federal employees who receive appointments limited to 1 year or less are excluded.

-However, individuals with temporary appointments designated as "provisional" are eligible as explained in the Health Insurance section.
+However, individuals with temporary appointments designated as "provisional" are eligible as explained above under Health Insurance.
+If life insurance coverage is waived on first opportunity to enroll, subsequent opportunities to elect coverage are very limited.